Maple Leafs’ Draft Picks That Got Away

 The second-round pick in 2008 is a tough pill to swallow where the Maple Leafs could’ve had a potential Norris Trophy candidate.
 The Coyotes ended up moving this pick to the Nashville Predators for picks that became Colby Robak and Mathieu Brodeur.
 The Predators ended up selecting Josi.

 Since he’s entered the league, he has been nothing but a consistent defenseman for the Predators, ultimately becoming their top defender and a Norris Trophy candidate.
-In his nine seasons, Josi has reached the 50-point mark five times and the 60-point mark twice.
+In his nine seasons, Josi has reached the 50-point mark eight times and the 60-point mark four time.
 He has really emerged as one of the game’s top defenders, something the Maple Leafs have longed for quite some time.
 At a time when defense was becoming one of their weak points in their game, Josi could’ve been the backbone on the blue line and answer to their problems.

 The Toskala Trade